ellipsis/ellipsis-extension/README.md

 - Push to github
 - Activate Travis and ReadTheDocs for your extension

-*Currently only official extensions are support by the init script.*
+*Currently only official extensions are supported by the init script.*
 *Please contact us for more information!*

 ### Docs